lgreski/datasciencectacontent/markdown/rprog-pollutantmeanSASVersion.md

 ## Relaxing the Simplifying Assumptions

-At this point we've made the function run, and we've made it right, using the lexicon from [Strategy for the Programming Assignments](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/makeItRun.md).
+At this point we've made the function run and we've made it right, using the lexicon from [Strategy for the Programming Assignments](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/makeItRun.md).
 The requirements for the course assignment show that the `id` argument can be setup as a starting sensor and an ending sensor by using the `:` operator, as in `id=1:10`.
 This makes running the `pollutantmean()` function on all 332 files easy to specify: `pollutantmean("specdata","sulfate",1:332)`.

 In contrast, our initial cut at the SAS version requires us to type all 332 sensor numbers in a space separated list.
 This operation is likely to be error prone and slow for a user to modify the analysis.
 Fortunately we can automate this process with another SAS macro to generate the list of `ids` to be processed by the `%pollutantmean()` macro.